wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Instruction Window

-The instruction window is in ooo\_core.h as `class WindowStructure`.
-The instruction window implements a simple DES event queue in which we store uop releasing events (a.k.a. dispatching) scheduled in the future, in order to model out-of-order uop dispatching.
+The instruction window implements a simple DES event queue as `class WindowStructure` (ooo\_core.h).
+In order to model out-of-order uop dispatching, we compute, for each uop received, the nearest cycle in the future that the uop can be dispatched, and schedule a dispatch event to update the window state.
 The member variable of `OOOCore`, `curCycle`, represents the current event queue cycle.
 All but one methods of `class WindowStructure` takes a reference of `curCycle`, and may possibly update it, driving the event queue clock forward (e.g. when the window is full).
 With the inductive model in mind, `curCycle` can be also considered as the receiving cycle of the previous uop in program order.

 At a high level, the instruction window maps future cycles to event objects implemented as `struct WinCycle`.
 These event objects track which ports are in-use at the event cycle.
 Port can become in-use for a given cycle